mbloch/mapshaper/docs/development/raster-implementation.md

 - Read `.prj` sidecars when present and store the WKT in `dataset.info.wkt1`.
 - Emit a warning when the `.prj` sidecar is missing, while still importing the raster with unknown CRS.
-- Decode PNG/JPEG pixels into `uint8` RGB or RGBA `grid.samples`, then generate
+- Decode PNG/JPEG pixels into `uint8` RGB or RGBA `grid.samples`.
+Browser import
-  `view.preview` with the same raster display recipe used by GeoTIFF import.
+  also creates `view.preview` with the same raster display recipe used by GeoTIFF import; CLI/headless import does not.

 World files store the center of the upper-left pixel.
 Mapshaper converts this to an upper-left pixel-corner transform before deriving `raster.grid.bbox`, so the layer bounds describe the outside extent of the raster.

-Large rasters still create a bounded preview by default, but the preview is not the only decoded raster data.
-The current implementation keeps the selected working bands as canonical samples in `grid.samples`, and creates the preview as a display/export cache.
+Large rasters keep the selected working bands as canonical samples in `grid.samples`.
+Browser sessions create a bounded preview for display; CLI sessions skip this derived cache.
 The display recipe supports `scaling=none|minmax|percentile`, normalized `scale-range=0,100` output intensity, and `percentile-range=2,98` for percentile scaling.
 The default is raw/type-range display for 8-bit data and percentile scaling for non-8-bit integer and floating point data.

+`raster-type=image|categorical` records whether the raster should be treated as a display image or a categorical class/code raster.
+The default is `image`, matching Mapshaper's current raster scope. `categorical` affects later command defaults such as `-proj` resampling; it does not change the pixel storage type.

 ## Source Storage